marquisvictor/Optimized-Modified-GetOldTweets3-OMGOT/README.md

 ## Components
-- When you run this package from command line, it typically returns the following as columns in an output.csv file that would be saved in your working directory.
-It should be noted before hand that the geo attribute returns an empty column.
+- When you run this package from command line, it typically returns the following as columns in an output.csv file that would be saved in your current working directory.
+It should be noted that the geo attribute returns an empty column.
 So if you need to get location based twitter data, you would have to specify the Geographical coordinates as well as the search radius.

   - id (str)
   - permalink (str)